Sn0wFox/Marlin/Marlin/README.md

 and that will do it.

 As a bonus, turns out:
-- G26 after doesn't work, so will have to use a custom test gcode to test it
+- G26 doesn't automatically run, so will have to use a custom test gcode to test it
 - pre-heating before bed leveling just doesn't happen (previous gcode also fixes that)

 Bed leveling with a 0.1mm Feeler gauge after rough tramming (visual mostly)